System Load and CPU Monitoring

 4. Real-Time Disk I/O by Process

-sudo dnf install iotop -y- Command:
+sudo dnf install iotop -y

-sudo iotop- Shows per-process disk I/O usage.
+- Shows per-process disk I/O usage.

 - Exit: